Code-Institute-Submissions/Sandra-Be-magic-spells/README.md

    6. As an user to this website, I want to share my spells with other members in the community, so I can help people in their challenges.

-As an user, website provide option to add spell to an existing library and any member of this website is able to access it.
+As an user, website provides option to add spell to an existing library and any member of this website is able to access it.

 ![Add Spell](project_files/user_stories/u12.jpg "Add Spell")
 ![Spell library](project_files/user_stories/u5.jpg "Spell library")